riteshkakkad/MultiSigWallet/README.md

 Features
 -------------

+- Can hold XDC and all kind of tokens with multisig support
 - Can hold Ether and all kind of tokens with multisig support
 - Easy to use offline signing (cold wallet) support
-- Integration with web3 wallets (Metamask, Mist, Parity, etc)
+- Integration with web3 wallets (Metamask)
 - Transaction data and log decoding, makes transactions more readable
 - Interacting with any contracts with UI support
-- Hardware wallet support (Ledger Wallet)
+- Hardware wallet support (Ledger Wallet coming soon)
 - Optional email notifications when an event is triggered or you are required to sign a transaction

 Being used by